infinityworks/101-Sessions/sessions/StepFunctions-100/102/README.md

         FAILED:
 ```

-We howwver will just use a simple `lambda` example - and use the same lambda for all notifictaions
+We however will just use a simple `lambda` example - and use the same lambda for all notifictaions

 > Note the strange way we need to Refer to the name of the Lambda, this I looked up in the generated .serverless files